Meraki Espresso Machine Review

 Introducing the Meraki Espresso Machine

-Price of the Meraki
+Price and Availability of the Meraki

 Design and Features

-Looking at the Meraki, it is essentially three cylindrical towers, one being oblong.
-The left side is the conical grinder, the middle is the brew group and brew boiler, and the right cylinder encases the steam boiler.
 On top of the machine sits a circular touch display from which the machine can be operated.
 Both the brew group unit and steam unit also have paddles on top, that function as boolean switches, either on or off.
 These paddle switches allow the user to use the brewing and steaming independent of the screen.
 Too bad the grinder cannot be triggered manually as well.

 Popping and arching out of the top of the steam boiler is a very large and long gooseneck type of steam wand.
 This steam wand is awesome.
 I mean really awesome.
 It has 3 holes, provides absolutely excellent and dry steam for texturing, and includes a temperature probe in the head, so that you know the current milk temperature as it is heating up.
 The Meraki also allows for automatic milk steaming, that stops at the set temperature, and since the gooseneck steam wand is so long, you can just point it into the top of the milk surface, and let the machine go to town.